Where sex matters | Sport

 “The inclusion of transgender people into female sport cannot be balanced regarding transgender inclusion, fairness and safety in gender-affected sport where there is meaningful competition.
 This is due to retained differences in strength, stamina and physique between the average woman compared with the average transgender woman or non-binary person assigned male at birth, with or without testosterone suppression.”

 The three biggest sports by participation – swimming, cycling and athletics – now restrict female competition to those who have not been through male puberty.
 Their world federations have also done so, meaning no males in women’s events for those sports at Olympic or World Championships.
+They were pushed into action by a crisis, meaning they could no longer ignore the problem.

 But many UK and most world sports governing bodies have not restored fairness for females in sport.
 In some sports, like cricket, football, hockey, ice-hockey and combat sports, there’s a serious safety issue too.
+We are keeping track of the changing policies and you can see the developments in a timeline.

 Updates